Time-Scaled Intertwining Cocycles and Identifiability of Multi-Semigroup Mixtures on Hilbert Operator Networks: Introduction

-The starting point is a family of contraction semigroups $\mathcal S_i(t)=e^{-tA_i}$ on sector spaces $\mathcal H_i$ and a cocycle of injective bounded maps $K_{ij}$ satisfying $K_{ij}\mathcal S_j(t)=\mathcal S_i(\lambda_{ij}t)K_{ij}$ with positive scaling factors $\lambda_{ij}$.
-The cocycle identity and the scaled intertwining constraint generate a rigid compatibility structure.
-In particular, the scaling factors form a multiplicative cocycle and admit a gauge representation, while cycle products are forced to be trivial.
-At the infinitesimal level this yields generator transport identities, and at the spectral level it imposes inclusion or equality constraints on scaled spectra, together with transport of eigenspaces and multiplicities under additional nondegeneracy assumptions.
-Combining these facts yields a global compatibility law: after gauge renormalization, all sector generators belong to one common isospectral class.
-A converse characterization shows that spectral coincidence together with matching eigenspace dimensions is also sufficient for the existence of an admissible cocycle network, giving a complete intrinsic description of which operator families admit the intertwining structure.

-The second objective of the paper is inverse identifiability for multi-sector mixtures observed through a fixed reference channel.
-Writing the observable as a finite superposition of damped exponentials with sector-dependent rates $\alpha_{i,n}$, we show that spectral separation and sector observability imply uniqueness of decomposition into modal and sector parameters.
-We then derive finite-window reconstruction and a quantitative stability law in which reconstruction error is controlled by noise level, the minimal spectral gap, and the conditioning of the exponential fitting map.
+As an application, we consider multi-sector observables obtained by projecting the transported semigroup evolutions onto a fixed reference channel.
+Under finite spectral support, the resulting model reduces to a structured exponential sum.
+We show that spectral separation ensures uniqueness of the modal decomposition together with intrinsic sector identification, while an additional observability condition yields recovery of active eigenspace components.
+Furthermore, we establish finite-window exact reconstruction and a quantitative stability estimate in which the reconstruction error is explicitly controlled by the spectral geometry and the conditioning of the associated exponential fitting problem.

-Conceptually, the contribution is not merely a reformulation of Prony-type methods~\cite{potts-tasche,plonka-tasche2014}: the new ingredient is the operator-theoretic cocycle geometry that links dynamical compatibility, spectral transport, and identifiability in one framework.
-This produces structural invariants and admissibility constraints before any numerical reconstruction step is performed, and therefore separates model validity from estimation error in a mathematically explicit way.